Gender and LGBTQ Community

 Real Women, real interviews, real stories.
 The Vagina Monologues is a funny and powerful play about… well… vaginas!
 Each year, SAGE hosts the play at Bentley and recruits students, staff and faculty to perform monologues.
 The play addresses women’s sexuality, gender identity and sexual violence.
 To learn more about this program, visit Eve Ensler's website.

-Each spring, the Center for Women and Business (CWB) hosts a discussion on the difference between permanent identities and changing identities.
+Each spring, Bentley hosts a discussion on the difference between permanent identities and changing identities.
 Through peer learning activities, students explore how multiple social identities effect our experiences.

 Get Help or Find More Information